henryvecchione/myboathouse2/README.md

 - Download workout as .xlsx

 ### /profile
-See your own profile page, with workouts you've completed, your PRs, and shirts and championships
+See your own profile page, with workouts you've completed, your PRs, and awarded shirts and championships

 Unimplemented:
 - Profile page